Supernature (song)

-"Supernature" is the title track of Cerrone's 1977 album Supernature (Cerrone III).
-Along with the tracks "Give Me Love" and "Love Is Here", the song reached number one on the US disco/dance charts early in 1978.
-The single crossed over to both the Billboard Hot 100, where it peaked at number 70, and the soul charts, where it peaked at number 72.
-In August 1978, it peaked at number 8 in the UK Singles Chart after heavy use in the first series of The Kenny Everett Video Show.
+"Supernature" is the title track of French disco drummer and composer Cerrone's 1977 album Supernature (Cerrone III).
+Along with the tracks "Give Me Love" and "Love Is Here", the song reached number one on the US disco/dance charts in early 1978.
+The single also crossed over to both the Billboard Hot 100, where it peaked at number 70, and the soul charts, where it peaked at number 72.
+In August 1978, "Supernature" peaked at number eight in the UK Singles Chart following heavy exposure on the first series of The Kenny Everett Video Show.

 Background

 The lyrics were written by a young Lene Lovich, though she was not credited.
-The song has an environmental theme, imagining a future in which the use of artificial chemicals in agriculture has caused "creatures down below" to emerge and "take their sweet revenge" against mankind.
+The song features an environmental theme, imagining a future where the use of artificial chemicals in agriculture has caused "creatures down below" to emerge and "take their sweet revenge" against mankind.
+The lyrics were inspired by The Island of Dr. Moreau.

 Reception

-Pitchfork named it the 187th best song of the 1970s, saying it "introduced an unprecedented strain of dystopian disco dread.
+In 2016, Pitchfork ranked "Supernature" as the 187th best song of the 1970s, stating that it "introduced an unprecedented strain of dystopian disco dread.
 Neither Kraftwerk nor Berlin-era Bowie had an immediate international dancefloor impact as profound as "Supernature".
 As the track grows more sinister, mutant monsters take their revenge until humanity reverts to a primitive state where it must once again earn its place."
+In 2020, Slant Magazine ranked the song number four in their list of "The 100 Best Dance Songs of All Time".
+In 2025, Billboard magazine ranked it number seven in their "The 100 Best Dance Songs of All Time" list.